polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Plugins/30 - Creating your own plugins.md

   result:int:4
 ```

-If you wish to use expressions to reference values passed into your Active Events, you'll need to reference the _"p5.exp"_ project, and use the `p5.exp` namespace -
+If you wish to use expressions to reference values passed into your Active Events, you'll need to reference
-At which point you'll get access to several extension methods on the Node class, allowing you to reference expression values from your arguments.
+the _"p5.exp"_ project, and use the `p5.exp` namespace - At which point you'll get access to several extension
+methods on the Node class, allowing you to reference expression values from your arguments.
 Below is an example.
+The video at the top of this document, also illustrates how to reference lambda expressions from within your C#
+event handlers.

 ```clike
 using p5.exp;